Our Programs

 English, Grade 12, College (ENG4C)

 This course emphasizes the consolidation of literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
-Students will analyse a variety of informational and graphic texts, as well as literary texts from various countries and cultures, and create oral, written, and media texts in a variety of forms for practical and academic purposes.
+Students will analyze a variety of informational and graphic texts, as well as literary texts from various countries and cultures, and create oral, written, and media texts in a variety of forms for practical and academic purposes.
 An important focus will be on using language with precision and clarity and developing greater control in writing.
 The course is intended to prepare students for college or the workplace.

 Prerequisite: English, Grade 11, College Preparation